Quick Answer

 Do I have to pay taxes on side hustle income?

 Yes.
 Any net self-employment income exceeding $400 per year must be reported to the IRS.
 You will owe self-employment tax of 15.3% on net earnings plus regular income tax.
 The IRS recommends making quarterly estimated payments to avoid penalties.
-A tax professional or CPA can help you identify deductible business expenses to reduce your taxable income.
+A CPA can help you identify deductible business expenses to reduce your taxable income.

-Is it worth starting a blog in 2026?
+Is it worth starting a blog in 2024?

 How do I get started on Rover as a dog walker?

-To start on Rover, create a free profile, pass a basic background check, set your rates and availability, and submit your application.
+Create a free profile, pass a basic background check, set your rates and availability, and submit your application.
 Most new walkers receive their first booking within one to two weeks of going live.
 Rover takes a 20% service fee from each transaction, and payouts are processed via PayPal or direct deposit.

 What is the best platform for freelance writing beginners?